Twenty Valley Golf and Country Club: History

 The course first opened in 1960 with nine holes.
 The remaining nine holes were ready for play in 1967.
 Twenty Valley was designed by golf course architect Clinton E. “Robbie” Robinson, who in 2007 was inducted into the Ontario Golf Hall of Fame.
 In 2009 the club celebrated their 50th anniversary with an open house, open to past and current members.

 The Course

 The Twenty Valley golf course covers approximately 142 acres at the intersection of Cherry Avenue and Young Street, near Campden, Ontario.
 Winding through the middle is the Twenty Mile Creek, which is where the club gets its name.
 The river makes for challenging play, with six (4, 6, 9, 10, 13, 18) of the eighteen holes playing across it.
-Many of the holes feature dramatic elevation changes due to the valley topography.
 From the gold tees, the course plays over 6,700 yards, down to 5,144 yards from the red tees.